 university student and already 20 years old, which, in general, is said to be kind of late for someone to learn another language.

-After coming back from New Zealand, she began to teach herself English from scratch everyday and flew to Vancouver to learn more.
+Right after coming back from New Zealand, she began to teach herself English from scratch everyday and flew to Vancouver to learn more.

-So she decided to create English-Japanese bilingual picture books based on themes of Japan.
+English-Japanese bilingual picture books based on Japanese themes.

-This is how "Supermom Japan" was finally founded in 2011.
+the sake of Japan.
+And this is how "Supermom Japan" was finally founded in 2011.